Guy Haywood MD FRCP

 In a high proportion of cases the procedure also involves insertion of a coronary stent.
 A stent is a metal meshwork tube that holds the vessel open once it has been inflated.
 The commonest types of stents now used are 'drug-eluting' stents.
 These are coated with chemicals that reduce the chance of any re-narrowing of the artery as the lining of the vessel grows over the stent and incorporates it in to the vessel wall.

 I have been involved in research in a large number of fields and have published articles in several journals including Circulation and Heart.
-This work is recognised as among that of the top 5% of researchers in the Researchgate Evaluation score.
+Our most recent work has been presented in the last year at The Heart Rhythm Society Scientific Sessions in San Francisco USA and at the UK Heart Rhytthm Congress.

 Guy Haywood MD FRCP